Skip to main content

 elc-hero.jpg

 The Engaged Learning Celebration will highlight student tuition waiver recipients and Civically Engaged Scholars.
-Join us as we hear about the accomplishments of Community-Engaged Learning students with additional, inspiring keynote speakers.
-Enjoy food, coffee, fun, and an exciting program that explores stories about service, reflection, and the power of education.
+Join us as we hear about the accomplishments of Community Engaged Learning students plus additional, inspiring keynote speakers.
+Enjoy food, coffee, fun, and an exciting program that explores stories of service, reflection, and the power of education.
 We hope to see you there!
 Check back with us for updates.

 Come back for more events and opportunities!